Nick689/CustomPOS/Readme.md

 CustomPOS GUI is highly efficient with only one page POS, there's no sub-page.
 Only one popup confirmation will show before invoice recording.

-CustomPOS works in client-server mode and no data is stored in client side.
+CustomPOS works in client-server mode, no data is stored in client side.
 All you have to do if you want your data safe is to backup the database.

 CustomPOS main concepts are:
 - You can easily customize this program (you need to know basics about programing, networking, SQL)